surniaulula/wpsso/readme.txt

 	* Fixed the use of custom images from the user / profile Social Settings metabox.

 == Upgrade Notice ==

+= 3.4.2 =

+Fixed a Wistia video issue when posting to Facebook by listing the 'application/x-shockwave-flash' video before the 'text/html' video type.

 = 3.4.1 =